Nachtraven/nachtraven.github.io/_posts/2025-12-17-retrofit_FANUC.markdown

 I selected the ODrive S1 to prototype the arm, and to keep things simple I'm experimenting with their "upgraded" 16384 CPR AMT212B shaft encoder instead of going the cheaper magnetic route.
 I was happy to see separate mosfets, and a braking resistor, as I did not know if my motors would be thermally limited.
 I remember when the project used to be open source, but if it works with less hassle than the failed previous times I wanted to control a three phase motor I'll be happy.

+Edit: Adding this after trying to work with the ODrive for a while.
+The user experience of purchasing these drives is painful.
+Everything is an added cost, the metal heatsinks, the magnets, wiring etc; all at a mark-up of 2-6x.
+This makes it more likely for users to (like myself) skip parts or DIY it.
+I ran the motor drivers without heatsinks initially, which killed my drives unexpectedly.
+I made my own heatsinks with a sheet of aluminium now, but this 300eur waste could have been avoided had the drivers been included with magnets from the start.

 I compared the ODrive with some alternatives like:
 - MJBots Moteus C1/R4/N1/X1 - probably the closest to what I wanted
 - SimpleFOC - not "commercialized" and but these were more difficult to stack axes, less robust, lower voltage